Skip to content

 To help reduce your chances of being involved in litigation, follow these risk management tips:

-- Before starting any work, secure a written contract with an indemnity provision to ensure that the contractor, and not the building owner or its managing agent, is held responsible for losses that arise out of the contractor’s work on the property.
-Such contracts and agreements should be reviewed by a qualified attorney before signing.
+1. Before starting any work, secure a written contract with an indemnity provision to ensure that the contractor, and not the building owner or its managing agent, is held responsible for losses arising from the contractor’s work on the property.
+A qualified attorney should review such contracts and agreements before signing.

-- Exercise due diligence when hiring contractors.
+3. Exercise due diligence when hiring contractors.
 Review previous work, and request recommendations from previous customers.
-In addition, make sure the contractor has adequate insurance coverage, including liability and workers’ compensation insurance.
+In addition, request a certificate of insurance to make sure the contractor has adequate insurance coverage, including liability and workers’ compensation insurance.
+(Even sole proprietors need workers’ compensation coverage.)

-- Do not provide any tools, ladders, and other equipment or safety devices to contractors, tenants or tenant’s contractors.
+5. Do not provide any tools, ladders, and other equipment or safety devices to contractors, tenants or tenants’ contractors.
 Doing so may make you liable for an accident that involves the use of such equipment.
+Make sure every employee knows not to be “helpful” by supplying tools or materials to any contractor.

 If you are planning to hire contractors and have any questions about how to manage your risk, or if you would like a free insurance review, please call us at 877-576-5200.